Skip to main content

 Other headers from the agent request are dropped.

-The same behavior with explicit configuration:
+The same behavior with explicit configuration.
+Entries in the headers array can be:

 {